Updated July 28, 2023

-SQL often called Structured Query Language is a declarative and multi-paradigm language that is the domain-specific language used for designing and managing data models to organize the data in relational model databases.
-SQL was designed by Donald Chamberlin and Raymond Boyce.
+SQL, often called Structured Query Language, is a declarative and multi-paradigm language that is the domain-specific language used for designing and managing data models to organize the data in relational model databases.
+Donald Chamberlin and Raymond Boyce designed SQL.
 SQL first appeared in the year 1974.
 SQL is static typing and a strong discipline.
 SQL supports cross-platform operating systems.
 The file extension will be .sql and was developed by ISO/IEC.
 SQL has different sublanguages called statements to perform different operations based on the required operation.

 Commands and Content on Cheatsheet SQL